-This proactive approach often allows problems to be identified and resolved prior to a development occurring.
+This proactive approach often allows problems to be identified and resolved before development occurs.
 It is often much cheaper to 'design out' a problem in the first place then try to 'fix' it afterwards.

 Comments and recommendations on planning applications are submitted to the Planning Services who may include them as conditions of the planning permission.
 The recommendations may cover: